StevenNunez/knock/README.md

 To enable cross-origin resource sharing, check out the [rack-cors](https://github.com/cyu/rack-cors) gem.

+## Params

+If you're working with a less than flexible front end apis, you can change the structure of `params`, and still support strong params.

+By default `Knock` is expecting params that like:

+`{auth: {username: "Steven", password: "Beef101"}}`

 ## Related links

 - [10 things you should know about tokens](https://auth0.com/blog/2014/01/27/ten-things-you-should-know-about-tokens-and-cookies/)